Nafisa al-Bayda

 Nafisa al-Bayda (fl.
-1768 - 1816), was the spouse of the Egyptian Mamluk leaders Ali Bey al-Kabir and Murad Bey.
+1768 - 1816), was the wife of the Egyptian Mamluk leaders Ali Bey al-Kabir and Murad Bey.
 She has been referred to as the most famous Mamluk woman in 18th-century Egypt.
 She was a successful business financier and philanthropist, but is most known for her diplomatic service as the mediator between Murad Bey and the French occupation forces of Napoleon Bonaparte in 1798–1801.

 Life

 Origin

 Her origin is unknown, but she is referred to as a "white slave", which was a common origin for the slave concubines and wives of the Mamluk aristocrats of Egypt.
 The Mamluk aristocrats, who were themselves of white origin (often Circassian or from Georgia), preferred to marry women of similar ethnicity, while black slave women were used as domestic maids.
 The white slave women bought to become concubines and wives of the Mamluks were often from the Caucasus, Circassians or Georgian, who were sold to slave traders by their poor parents (via the Black Sea slave trade), and Nafisa al-Bayda is believed to have had the same background.